cabforum/servercert/docs/EVG.md

 A.  Implement the requirements of these Guidelines as they are revised from time-to-time;

-B.  Implement the requirements of (i) the then-current WebTrust Program for CAs, and (ii) the then-current WebTrust EV Program or ETSI TS 102 042 for EVCP or ETSI EN 319 411-1 for EVCP policy; and
+B.  Implement the requirements of

+    i. the then-current WebTrust Program for CAs, and ii. the then-current WebTrust EV Program or ETSI TS 102 042 for EVCP or ETSI EN 319 411-1 for EVCP policy; and

 C.  Specify the CA's and its Root CA's entire root certificate hierarchy including all roots that its EV Certificates depend on for proof of those EV Certificates' authenticity.